 2. Clean and Brighten at the Right Time

-An important one of our ideas for a springtime open house in Nashville is cleaning at the right time, not too early and not too late.
+An important one of our ideas for a springtime open house in Franklin, Nashville, or Brentwood is cleaning at the right time, not too early and not too late.
 Two to three days before the scheduled open house is the best time to begin your thorough, top-to-bottom cleaning.
 This will allow you enough time to get it all done, and there also won’t be enough time after completion for the house to get dirty again.

 Your cleaning and sprucing up should also include “whitening” the bathroom.
 The idea is to make the bathroom look fresh, clean, and new.
 You may not be able to install new white vanities and tops, but you can put up a white shower curtain, put down white mats, and set out white towels.